 Replacements or changes to garage doors must be compatible with the design and color

-71

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 of the existing garage door; or painted or stained a color that is compatible with the exterior color scheme of the Dwelling.

 Features to soften the dominance of the garage door on the street scene are encouraged- such as a horizontal trellis above the garage door, trees in the driveway, or vine pockets between garage doors.